XsLangley/CoCoS-AAAI2022/README.md

 >Extensive experiments show that CoCoS considerably enhances typical GNN models, especially when labeled data are sparse in a graph, and achieves state-of-the-art or competitive results in real-world public datasets.

 The paper will be available soon on AAAI library.
+A brief introduction of the algorithm is illustrated in the following.

 ## Progress
 - [x] the entrance run script for results reproduction